KaanKoseoglu/Angular2Project/README.md

 ```

 * You can also use the intergrated terminal window in visual studio code to start your development server ( View -> Integrated Terminal)
-* When you want to debug in visual studio code you can check the extention [Debugger for Chrome](https://code.visualstudio.com/blogs/2016/02/23/introducing-chrome-debugger-for-vs-code)
+* When you want to debug in visual studio code you can use the extention [Debugger for Chrome](https://code.visualstudio.com/blogs/2016/02/23/introducing-chrome-debugger-for-vs-code)

 * Open your Chrome Browser and go to following url for opening your start page
 ``` dos